programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

 ## Matching the Data
-As noted above, before we can create a choropleth map, we need to make sure we have a field common to both DFs.
-This will allow Folium to match the data from one DF with data in the other DF.

-Our goal is to add `FIPS` values to the Fatal Force dataframe.
-To do so, we will use a **spacial join** which allows users to add (or merge) data from one DF to another.
-The [spacial join](https://geopandas.org/en/stable/docs/user_guide/mergingdata.html) is a tool available in GeoPandas that is similar to Pandas' standard [joins](https://www.geeksforgeeks.org/different-types-of-joins-in-pandas/), except that instead of matching key values, spacial joins correlate rows based on location information.
-We will use this  join to match the lat/lon data in the Fatal Force DF to different counties, defined in the Counties DF.
+The `counties` DF has the FIPS information and geographic boundary information.
+To add FIPS values to the Fatal Force DF, you can use a special GeoPandas method.

+GeoPandas' [spacial join](https://geopandas.org/en/stable/docs/user_guide/mergingdata.html) is syntatically similar to a Pandas [join](https://www.geeksforgeeks.org/different-types-of-joins-in-pandas/).
+But where the latter matches values in one DF with values in another, the latter examines lat/lon values, matches it in geographic region data, and returns the FIPS value.

-To do so, we will create a new field in the Fatal Force DF, which will combine the data in the two lat/lon columns into a single `point` datatype. (`point` is a special datatype that Geopandas adds to the normal Pandas datatypes.)
+To execute the **spacial join**, you will create a new field in the Fatal Force DF, which will combine the data in the two lat/lon columns into a single `point` datatype. (`point` is a special datatype that Geopandas adds to the normal Pandas datatypes.)

-> Note that the method to create the new variable is `.points_from_xy`, so we need to specify the **longitude** *before* **latitude**, contrary to the standard way map coordinates are referenced.
+> Note that the method to create the new variable is `.points_from_xy`, so **longitude** must be specified *before* **latitude**, contrary to the standard way map coordinates are referenced.

-As we do this, we need to specify a **coordinate reference system** [CRS](https://pro.arcgis.com/en/pro-app/latest/help/mapping/properties/coordinate-systems-and-projections.htm).
-The CRS is related the mathematical model that describes how lat/lon data (points on the surface of a sphere) are presented on a flat surface.
+Additionally, you need to tell GeoPandas which **coordinate reference system** ([CRS](https://pro.arcgis.com/en/pro-app/latest/help/mapping/properties/coordinate-systems-and-projections.htm)) to use.
+The CRS is a type of mathematical model that describes how lat/lon data (points on the surface of a sphere) are presented on a flat surface.
 For this lesson, the most important thing to know is that the dataframes need to use the same CRS before being joined.

+The next cell:
+1. Uses GeoPandas (`gpd`) to add a **points** column to the Fatal Force DF and tells it to use a specific CRS
-Finally, we will convert the `ff_df` from a Pandas DF to a Geopandas DF.
+1. Uses GeoPandas to convert Fatal Force DF from a Pandas DF to a GeoPandas DF

 ```python
 ff_df['points'] = gpd.points_from_xy(ff_df.longitude, ff_df.latitude, crs="EPSG:4326")
 ff_df = gpd.GeoDataFrame(data=ff_df,geometry='points')
 ```

-Since we need to make sure the two DFs use the same CRS, we will encode the `counties` with the same CRS we specify for the `points` field.
+Finally, to ensure the spacial join will match lat/lon and geographic regions correctly, both dataframes need to use the same CRS.
+The next cell converts the `counties` dataframe to the same CRS used by the Fatal Force DF.

 ```python
 counties = counties.to_crs('EPSG:4326')